 Social Challenges

 Normal infants are social by nature.
 They gaze at faces, turn toward voices, grasp a finger and even smile by 2 to 3 months of age.
-By contrast, most children who develop autism have difficulty engaging in the give-and-take of everyday human interactions.

-By 8 to 10 months of age, many infants who go on to develop autism are showing some symptoms such as failure to respond to their names, reduced interest in people and delayed babbling.
+By 8 to 10 months of age, many infants who go on to develop autism are showing some symptoms such as failure to respond to their names, reduced interest

 By toddlerhood, many children with autism have difficulty playing social games, don't imitate the actions of others and prefer to play alone.
 They may fail to seek comfort or respond to parents' displays of anger or affection in typical ways.